BartMassey/wordle5/script/script.md

 Our algorithm now looks something like this

-    Make a list ls of letters in increasing frequency order
+    Make a list L of letters in increasing frequency order

-    To show all solutions at depth d, given a position i in ls and a partial solution p:
+    To show all solutions at depth d, given a position i in L and a partial solution P:
-         If d is five, p is a solution.
+         If d is five, P is a solution.
 Display it.
-         Find the letter l at the first position j >= i in ls that is ok with the partial solution For each word w in the dictionary containing l If w is compatible with p
+         Find the letter l at the first position j >= i in L that is ok with the partial solution For each word w in the dictionary containing l If w is compatible with P
-                 Show all solutions at depth d + 1 with j + 1, p + w
+                 Show all solutions at depth d + 1 with j + 1, P + w
-         Show all solutions at depth d with position j + 1, p (skip l)
+         Show all solutions at depth d with position j + 1, P (skip l)

     Show all solutions at depth 0 with empty partial solution and i at 0

-I've implemented this solution in both Rust and Python.
-The Python runs in about one second, more than 3600 times faster than it did before, and 20 times faster than the old Rust version.
+I've programmed this solution in both Rust and Python.
+The Python runs in about one second: more than 3600 times faster than it ran before, 20 times faster than the old Rust version.
 The Rust runs in about 15 milliseconds, about 70 times faster than the Python.